-To find out more about how an experienced DWI defense attorney at Law Office of Michael J. Price can help your Williamson County or Bell County Juvenile DUI case, call us today at (512) 354-1880.
+To find out more about how an experienced DWI defense attorney at Law Office of Price & Wiggins, P.C. can help your Williamson County or Bell County Juvenile DUI case, call us today at (512) 354-1880.
 Your first consultation is free, so call now.

 Williamson County Juvenile DWI and Penalties

 Usually, the legal limit for a per se DWI in Texas is .08 or an individual can be charged with DWI if their faculties are impaired.
 For minors, however, there is no legal limit.
 Any detectable amount of alcohol on a person under 21 who is operating a motor vehicle or watercraft is considered grounds for a DWI charge, with or without impairment.
 For the purpose of DWI law, a minor is anyone under 21 – though minors under 18 can only be charged with Juvenile DWI while individuals 18-21 can be charged according to the adult standards.

 Generally, a Juvenile DWI is punishable as a Class C Misdemeanor in Texas.
 This usually results in a fine of $500 or less.
 Additionally, the minor will be required to complete 20 to 40 community service hours and an alcohol awareness class approved by the Texas Commission on Alcohol and Drug Abuse within 90 days of the conviction.
 If the DWI offender is under 18, his or her parents may be required to complete the class along with the convicted individual.